awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `type`
 Type: string
 Required: yes
 The type of constraint\.
-Use `memberOf` to restrict selection to a group of valid candidates\.
+Use `memberOf` to restrict the selection to a group of valid candidates\.

 ## Launch Types<a name="requires_compatibilities"></a>